woa-lge/Port-Windows-11-Lge-devices/guides/flashlmdd/English/1-partition.md

  <img align="right" src="/devices/flashlmdd.png" width="350" alt="Windows 11 Running On A V50">

-# Windows on the Lg V50
+# Windows on the LG V50

 This steps are necesary to make the partitions where we are going to install Windows.